Ubiquiti-App/UCRM-plugins/plugins/notifications/README.md

     - Settings: Server IP
     - "http://localhost"
 - A static Google Maps image will be embedded in HTML notifications only when a Google Maps API Key is set in the UCRM.
+- If SSL is not enabled on your UCRM system, make sure to set "Verify SSL Certificate" to "No" in the Webhook Settings.
+My recommendation is to leave the setting to "No" always, as the plugin is designed communicating with the server using 'localhost' and should not pose a security risk.

 ## Configuration